-Here are some great autumn gardening tips to set your season off right:
+Here are some great autumn gardening tips to start and end your season the right way:

 - Ready your garden beds for planting when spring rolls around and plant spring bulbs now.

 - Use containers as a planting space for plants and flowers that are cold-hearty so that your yard doesn’t lack color in winter.

 - Bring any houseplants you may have outside indoors, but make sure they’re free of pests and disease.